nekator/mono/review/fix-accordion-border-radius/docs/migration/alpha-beta.md

 ## Components

 > **Note**: All components have different colors and opacities based on the changes in foundations.
->
-> Some components may have different dimensions based on changes of spacing tokens.
->
-> We removed the default elevation (box-shadow) for card and some card-like components.
->
-> The prop variant like `variant="informational"` has been renamed to `semantic`.
->
-> The prop labelVariant for form-components (input, checkbox, ...) has been renamed to `variant`.

 Some components may have different dimensions based on changes of spacing tokens.